 Resignations are usually done for personal and professional reasons.
 Voluntary resignations mean that an employee has done nothing against the company and the resignation is based on his or her own decision.
 Volunteer resignations are done by employees who think that they need something more that the job or the company cannot provide.
 However, they may be instances that are already out of the person’s control and the only option left is to resign from his current workplace.

 There are many factors that affects one’s decision-making process with regard to volunteer resignation.
 These may involve his or her professional growth, the people surrounding him or her in the work environment, outside sources, work offers from different companies, and the adjusting needs of the individual.
-Other than our volunteer resignation letter templates, you may also download our Resignation Letter samples.
+Other than our volunteer templates, you may also download our Resignation Letter samples.

 Examples of Voluntary Resignation Letter